Abhishek-Dehankar/Regression-Project/README.md

   *  Conclusion

-Its was Great Project to enhance my skills.
+It's was Great Project to enhance my skills.